Analysis of Beam Sweeping Techniques for Cell-Discovery in mm Wave Systems: System Model and Problem Statement

-Consider a mm wave network with $N_{\text{bs}}$ base stations (BSs), each equipped with a uniform linear array of antennas (ULA) of size $N_t \times 1 $.
-Assume that the user equipment (UE) has an ULA of size $N_r \times 1$.
-The channel from the $i^{th}$ BS to the UE, denoted by $\vec{H}_i$ (of size $N_r \times N_t$), is modeled as \cite{Heath_2014_TWC,Lee_2016_TCOM,Arun_2018_TCOM},
+Consider a mm wave communication system transmitter, which we refer as a base station (BS), equipped with a uniform linear array of antennas (ULA) of size $N_t \times 1 $.
+Assume that the receiver, which we refer as the user equipment (UE), has a ULA of size $N_r \times 1$.
+The MIMO channel from the BS to the UE, denoted by $\vec{H}$ (of size $N_r \times N_t$), is modeled as \cite{Heath_2014_TWC,Lee_2016_TCOM,Arun_2018_TCOM},